What's In Our Collection?

 History Colorado has some federal and state census data and information available for researchers to view.
 Census indexes are dated from 1860 to 1940.
 Learn more about our census holdings and general information on the census here.

 The Map collection contains more than 2,500 items ranging in date from about 1830 to present day.
 The collection includes neighborhood, city, and state maps; topographical maps; pictorial maps; railway and railroad routes; stage routes; mines and mining claims; and American Indian tribe location maps.
 The geographic representation of the map collection covers Colorado and the West.
 Sanborn Insurance Atlases, available in microfilm format, include detailed views of streets and buildings for many Colorado towns from the 1880s.
 In larger cities, the maps were updated periodically to show the growth of the city over time.
-You can search History Colorado's holdings of maps in the Online Collection.
-View a collection of digitized maps here.
+View a collection of digitized maps in the Online Collection.

 - Newspapers & Periodicals